Rashid Gatrad

-Professor Abdul Rashid Gatrad OBE, DL, FRCP, Hon FRCPCH, MRCS (1946-) is a Malawi-born consultant paediatrician of Memon heritage, working in England.
+Abdul Rashid Gatrad (1946-) is a Malawi-born consultant paediatrician of Memon heritage, working in England.

 Early life

 Gatrad was born in Blantyre, Malawi in 1946.
 His father Mahomed Gatrad was a leader of the Asian community in Malawi and his family were Memon.

 He was educated at a Gujarati school in Malawi, and then Founders High School in Bulawayo, Rhodesia.

 While in Malawi he played cricket for the national side, against Mashonaland and Matabeleland, and in Bulawayo he played for his school.
 He was a seam bowler and slip fielder.

 Moving to England, he took A levels at Harrow College then studied medicine at the University of Leeds from 1966.
 During this time he also worked as a postman.
 He undertook training at Pinderfields Hospital, Wakefield, and subsequently at the Royal Manchester Children's Hospital and Saint Mary's Hospital in the same city.

 Career

 Gatrad began working for the NHS on 1 August 1971.
 In 2018 he recalled:

 He transferred Walsall in 1983.
 As well as becoming a consultant paediatrician and head of the Paediatrics Department at Walsall Manor Hospital, he is Professor of Paediatrics and Child Health at the University of Kentucky and at the University of Wolverhampton.

 He completed his PhD in 1994, at the University of Wolverhampton, while working full-time as a physician, with a thesis entitled "The Muslim in hospital, school and the community: practitioner awareness of the Muslim way of life in Walsall, West Midlands, United Kingdom".

 He has published over 80 academic papers; in addition to paediatric matters, these cover topics including medical issues related to the Hajj, palliative care for people of various South Asian ethnicities, birth customs associated with South Asian ethnicities, and multifaith hospital chaplaincy.
 He is the co-author of two medical books: Caring for Muslim Patients, which has a foreword by Prince Charles, and Palliative Care for South Asians: Muslims, Hindus, and Sikhs, whose foreword is by Liam Donaldson.

 He appeared several times on the BBC Television programme Gharbar, answering questions on medical issues.

 He is a postgraduate examiner for the Royal College of Paediatrics and Child Health.